B0nusduck-s-goup-projects/application-development-august-2023/README.md

 -implement backend function for joining table related to Cart and return a joined object.

-*note: functions in this branch has yet to be tested or implement into UI element.
+###*note: functions in this branch **has not been tested or implemented** into UI element.

+##---cart-part-1 branch---

+-implement the add to cart function to the front end.

+-implement a counter indicating the numers of product in cart.